 Dr. Salem agrees.
 An effective fertility benefit, he says, should be founded on a team-based approach that positions fertility doctors like himself as part of a broader ecosystem of support.
 “I would like to see fertility treated with the breadth and depth it deserves,” says Dr. Salem.
 “The care I provide as a physician is one component, but there are lots of other aspects.
 And the patient needs someone who is their guide through the whole experience.”

-Still, Dr. Levine is optimistic about the future of fertility care, especially when he considers how far the space has come since he first started practicing.
+Still, Dr. Levine is optimistic about the future of fertility health care, especially when he considers how far the space has come since he first started practicing.
 “It is absolutely incredible to see the extent to which employers and insurers have embraced fertility — as a provider, I am ecstatic,” says Dr. Levine.
 “But for patients, making IVF cost less is really the floor of what we can do.
 We can give so much more to people.
 We have to.”

 Ready to get started with Maven?